1. There is a broad theme selected each year for the competition that entries for that year must adhere to. There is no restriction to style.

 7. No written or oral critique will be given on plays submitted.

-8. Entries may be submitted starting February 15, 2013 and must be received no later than September 1, 2013 to be considered for the current theme.
-The winner will be announced in December.
-A staged reading/workshop will be scheduled for March or April 2014.
-The full production will be scheduled in the 2014-15 season, and may happen in any of our performance spaces.
+8. Once theme information has been decided, submissions will open June 1, 2017 and must be received no later than December 1, 2017 to be considered.
+The winner will be announced in March.
+A staged reading/workshop will be scheduled for summer of 2018.
+The full production will be scheduled in the 2018-19 season, and may happen in any of our performance spaces.

 9. Northern Michigan University reserves the right to accept or reject any play entered in the contest.

 10. Scripts should be submitted electronically either in PDF or Microsoft Word format.
-They can be submitted through the website or via email to firstname.lastname@example.org.
-However, if your ONLY recourse is a paper script, then the script must be loose leaf bound in a 3-ring binder or with a binder clip.
+They can be submitted via email to email@example.com.
+Please include contact info in the email but not on the script.
+If your ONLY recourse is a paper script, then the script must be loose leaf bound in a 3-ring binder or with a binder clip.
 Scripts bound with staples are not acceptable.
 They must be either typewritten or word processed.
 Entries not meeting these criteria will be disqualified.

 11. By submitting a paper copy of the script the playwright agrees to allow their work to be scanned into a PDF.